GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 * **Step 1:** Parse relevant wave time-series data at a number of sites (all near-ish to the coastal town Old Bar, which was the site of interest for our study), and convert them to a single time-series representing waves at Old Bar.
 * **Step 2:** Parse tidal observations, and astronomical tidal predictions, for a site near Old Bar, and interpolate these onto the previous time-series.

-In other files, we will extract storm summary statistics from the provided time-series, and statistically model their properties.
+In later parts of this analysis we will extract storm summary statistics from the provided time-series, and statistically model their properties.

 # **Step 1: Parse the wave time-series data**